RAID Controller Failure on NAS Synology SA3200D: Recovery Solutions and Consequences

 Yes, the use of redundant power supplies can help reduce the chances of data loss on NAS Synology SA3200D devices.
 Redundant power supplies provide a backup power source in case one power supply fails, ensuring continuous power to the device.
 This helps prevent sudden shutdowns or power outages that could result in data loss or corruption.
 By having redundant power supplies, the NAS device remains operational even if one power supply fails, increasing the overall reliability and reducing the risk of data loss.

-Although NAS SA3200D can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SA3200D can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view